awirkus/Module678Assignment/src/edu/wctc/ReadMe.txt

 Encapsulation:
 The fields and methods of each class are appropriately encapsulated.
 For example, the Player class encapsulates player-specific data and methods related to inventory management.
-Complex functionalities are abstracted away behind simpler interfaces, allowing clients to interact with objects at a higher level of abstraction.
+Complex functionalities are abstracted behind simpler interfaces, allowing clients to interact with objects at a higher level of abstraction.
 For instance, the MazeController provides a simplified interface for interacting with the maze.